csu-anzai/Cloud-computing-with-AWS/README.md

   3. Team with *read only access*

 #### 2. Users
-  - 3 users as teaching staff
-  - 3 users as team members
-  - all having accesss to sign in into console with key and password (only read the resources)
+  - users in staff and team given accesss to sign-in into console with key and password (only read the resources)
-  - 1 user with programmatic access - create and delete resources
+  - admin user with programmatic access - create and delete resources
-  - All users assigned to respective groups
+  - all users assigned to respective groups

 #### 3. Roles and policies